 The former chief operating officer of a Maryland-based federal contractor faces up to 23 years in prison for tax fraud and conspiring to steal from workers’ health and welfare plans.

 A woman has been sentenced to 25 years in prison for fatally stabbing a man in a bar fight.

-A District of Columbia man who prosecutors say robbed five banks in Virginia and Maryland has been sentenced to more than 13 years in prison.
+A man who prosecutors say posed as a police officer and kidnapped, sexually assaulted and robbed prostitutes has been sentenced to more than 8 years in prison.